Where to obtain parking permits:

 Administration, faculty and staff parking permits

-All administrators, faculty and staff members are required to obtain a parking permit from USP.
+All administrators, faculty and staff members are required to obtain a parking permit from CSSP.
 A proper permit will allow the aforementioned to park in lots and spaces designated for full time La Sierra University employees.
 Contract teachers will be assigned a special parking permit and allowed to park in designated locations.

 Temporary Parking Permits